endorfina/idle/README.md

 ./configure.sh && make
 ```

-Configure script accepts some flags, however by default it will prepare a proper `cmake` release build.
+Configure script accepts some flags, however by default it will prepare a proper CMake release build.
 `-l` flag forces the build system to use both clang and libc++ for compilation.
 `-n` translates to `-march=native -mtune=native`.
 `-j` will try to merge the core library files into a jumbo build.